 Wanna see more vegetarian comfort food recipes as well as other behind the scenes stuff?
 You can find me on Instagram right here.

-If you’ve tried this recipe, please let me know what you think of it in the comments below!
+If you’ve tried my homemade caesar salad dressing without anchovies, please let me know what you think of it in the comments below!
 I’d also love to hear if you used it for salad or as dip or what.
 Look forward to hearing from you!

 Hope you love it!